Category Archives for "Book Reviews"

 “You want people who will take responsibility for their own actions.”

 “The key to a high-converting webinar registration page is…

 Click here to get a free copy of the book to find out the secret to high-converting webinar registration pages.

 In this short post, I’m going to include the Kindle notes and highlights I had in the book, The Alchemist, by Paulo Coehlo

 “But in his heart he knew that it did matter.
 And he knew that shepherds, like seamen and like traveling salesmen, always found a town where there was someone who could make them forget the joys of carefree wandering.”

 “PEOPLE FROM ALL OVER THE WORLD HAVE PASSED through this village, son,” said his father.
 “They come in search of new things, but when they leave they are basically the same people they were when they arrived.
-They climb the mountain to see the castle, and they wind up thinking that the past was better than what we have now.
-They have blond hair, or dark skin, but basically they’re the same as the people who live right here.
+When they climb the mountain to see the castle, and they wind up thinking that the past was better than what we have now.
+There blond hair, or dark skin, but basically they’re the same as the people who live right here.

 It’s the possibility of having a dream come true that makes life interesting, Check out this quote.

 When someone sees the same people every day, as had happened with him at the seminary, they wind up becoming a part of that person’s life.
 And then they want the person to change.
 If someone isn’t what others want them to be, the others become angry.

 Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.